Earthenware: Characteristics

 Due to its porosity, fired earthenware, with a water absorption of 5-8%, must be glazed to be watertight.
 Earthenware has lower mechanical strength than bone china, porcelain or stoneware, and consequently articles are commonly made in thicker cross-section, although they are still more easily chipped.

-Darker-coloured terracotta earthenware, typically orange or red due to a comparatively high content of iron oxides, are widely used for flower pots, tiles and some decorative and oven ware.
+Darker-coloured terracotta earthenware, typically orange or red due to a comparatively high content of iron oxides, is widely used for flower pots, tiles and some decorative and oven ware.

 Production

 Materials

 The compositions of earthenware bodies vary considerably, and include both prepared and 'as dug'; the former being by far the dominant type for studio and industry.
 A general body formulation for contemporary earthenware is 25% kaolin, 25% ball clay, 35% quartz and 15% feldspar.

 Firing

 Earthenware can be produced at firing temperatures as low as 600 C and many clays will not fire successfully above about 1000 C. Much historical pottery was fired somewhere around 800 C, giving a wide margin of error where there was no precise way of measuring temperature, and very variable conditions within the kiln.